Happy Trails designs trails according to the best modern standards of sustainability. These principles include:

 In the layout process, the elements of good design must be matched to realities on the ground, requiring a careful balance of art and science.
 The trail must abide by principles of hydrology, soil science, and geometry while achieving the equally important objectives of connecting people with the natural environment, fitting into the landscape, and “flow”.
 Layout requires miles of bushwhacking, careful measurement, evaluation, and may be logistically challenging.
 It is crucial to have a good layout before you commit enormous resources to construction.

-Happy Trails, Inc. can perform trail construction by hand or using a full range of mechanized equipment, or both.
+Happy Trails, Inc. performs trail construction using a full range of mechanized equipment.
 The combination of our four foot wide trail dozer and mini-excavator is very cost-effective and fast.
-We can also bring in a crew to construct trail by hand or to hand-finish the machine-built trail.
+We can also bring in a crew to hand-finish the machine-built trail.
 We can tailor the job to suit your needs, from complete design/build/finish trails to cooperative efforts utilizing community resources.

 Where can we build this trail?
 How much money must we obtain to ensure completion?
 What is the best way to go about this project?
 Are there regulations we must comply with, permits that must be obtained?
 When you have questions, we will supply the answers.
 We can make an assessment of your proposed project or maintenance, retrofit trail networks that have developed haphazardly, and recommend options.

 When you need to re-shape the tread, install rolling grade dips, remove berms, re-set the grade of the backslope, or completely re-route the trail, Happy Trails can help.
 We can help determine needed actions if you desire, or just take your punch list out on the trail.